 - If traveling to the COE treatment location by automobile, the patient will be reimbursed for the actual mileage completed from the patient's home to and from the COE treatment location at a rate per mile equal to the then-current IRS standard mileage allowance for medical reimbursement.
 Tolls, parking, gas, car rental and tips will not be reimbursed.
 Mileage will be reimbursed only for the most direct route between the patient's home and the COE treatment location: - When traveling by airplane or train, the patient and one companion (two if the patient is a minor) who is traveling to and from treatment on the same day and time with the patient should request coach (economy) seating.
 If the patient and companion(s) wish to upgrade the Plan will not cover the cost difference between the economy and upgraded fares.
 The Plan will reimburse fees for up to two checked bags.
-Personal amusement expenses during air or train travel will not be reimbursed (e.g., reading materials, in-flight movies, games).
-To be reimbursed, an original itemized receipt for travel expenses or a legible copy must be submitted with the transportation expense report.
-Travel also includes taxi or ground transportation to and from the airport or train station to the COE location; - The maximum combined reimbursement for the patient and companion(s) meals and lodging is \$200 per day; - The lodging benefit for a patient and one companion covers hotel, motel, campgrounds, extended-stay residences and hospital-affiliated residences.
+Personal amusement expenses during air or train travel (e.g., reading materials, in-flight movies, games) will not be reimbursed.
+Travel also includes taxi or ground transportation to and from the airport or train station to the COE location.
+To be reimbursed, you must submit original (or legible copies of) itemized receipts with the transportation expense report. - The maximum combined reimbursement for the patient and companion(s) meals and lodging is \$200 per day. - The lodging benefit for a patient and one companion covers hotel, motel, campgrounds, extended-stay residences and Hospital-affiliated residences.
 Lodging is limited to one room, double occupancy.
 The Plan does not reimburse for personal expenses.
-The original or a legible copy of the lodging receipt must be attached to the expense report to be reimbursed: - The meals benefit covers food and non-alcoholic beverages for the patient and one companion (two companions if the patient is a minor) on the days that the patient is traveling to and from treatment and on the days that the patient is receiving treatment at the COE treatment location.
+The original or a legible copy of the lodging receipt must be attached to the expense report to be reimbursed. - The meals benefit covers food and non-alcoholic beverages for the patient and one companion (two companions if the patient is a minor) on the days that the patient is traveling to and from treatment and on the days that the patient is receiving treatment at the COE treatment location.

 If the patient chooses lodging with facilities for self-preparation of meals, the benefit will pay for groceries from the following food groups: meat, dairy, grain, fruits and vegetables.
-Original or legible copies of itemized meal receipts must be attached to the expense report to be reimbursed; and - Examples of personal expenses that are not covered as meal and lodging expenses include alcoholic beverages, snack foods (sports drinks, bottled soft drinks, candy, desserts), haircuts, movies, internet access, massages, laundry, tips, toothbrushes, toothpaste, cleaning supplies, personal hygiene supplies and health club access.
+Original or legible copies of itemized meal receipts must be attached to the expense report to be reimbursed.

+Examples of personal expenses that are not covered as meal and lodging expenses include alcoholic beverages, snack foods (sports drinks, bottled soft drinks, candy, desserts), haircuts, movies, internet access, massages, laundry, tips, toothbrushes, toothpaste, cleaning supplies, personal hygiene supplies and health club access.